ixtel/reds-web/README.md

 ## Contact

 REDS.web is maintained by Flowy Apps.
-More information about REDS and Flowy Apps be found on the following websites:
+More information about REDS and Flowy Apps can be found on the following websites:

   * The official REDS website: http://reds.io
   * The website of Flowy Apps: http://flowyapps.com